BrewMyTech/grok-mcp/README.md

 # Grok MCP Server

 MCP Server for the Grok API, enabling chat, completions, embeddings and model operations with Grok AI.
 It is implemented using [FastMCP](https://github.com/punkpeye/fastmcp) for quick setup and tool registration.
+By default the server exposes an HTTP streaming endpoint on port `8080`.

 ### Features